NLog/NLog/.github/CONTRIBUTING.md

 ----
 Please provide the following information:
 - The current NLog version
-- The current config (file content or API calls).
+- The current config (xml or code).
 Please use [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/#fenced-code-blocks).
-- If relevant: the current result
+- If relevant: the current result (Including full exception details if any)
 - If relevant: the expected result

 Bug reports
 ----